Rithu1410/Eyera/README.md

-# Welcome to Our doctors portal of EYERA project
+# Welcome to our EYERA project